Paoapps/BlockedCache/README.md

 - `FetcherResult`: Represents results of a fetch operation.
 - More details available in the [API documentation](#).

-## Sample App

-The project contains a Kotlin Multiplatform Android app that demonstrates the use of the library.

 ## Alternatives

 - [Store5](https://github.com/MobileNativeFoundation/Store) - A Kotlin Multiplatform library for
 reactive data store based on Kotlin Flows powered by Kotlin Coroutines.
 While Store5 uses a similar approach and provides more flexibility for data caching, it does not provide automatic or data based conditional refreshing.

 ## Contributing